 A couple of years have passed since our time with Sven and his team, so we wanted to check in and see what’s new at Northwell Health.

 Delivering Happiness: Five Northwell Health hospitals received top-50 national ratings in adult medical specialties in US News & World Report’s 2019-20 Best Hospital rankings.
 Where has your focus been as an organization over the last year?

-Sven Gierlinger: We've spent the last year focusing on our administrative process such as appointment making, getting medical records, test results, returning calls after someone leaves a message, all the things that are very frustrating for patients and are essential to create a good culture.
-We like to look at it from the patient's perspectives and recognize the various pain points for the person.
+Sven Gierlinger: We've spent the last year focusing on our administrative process such as appointment making, getting medical records, test results, returning calls after someone leaves a message, all the things that are very frustrating for patients and are essential to creating a good culture.
+We like to look at it from the patient's perspective and recognize the various pain points for the person.

 Sven: They are interwoven.
 We've made amazing progress and people tell me all the time we have a very different culture than before around patient experience.
-The results that are representative of that are when our patients tell us about their experience.
-Its important to align our culture in order to ensure and deliver world class service.
-We do this through what we call, our Culture of C.A.R.E. which is our framework for upholding our mission, values and behavioral expectations.
-The acronym C.A.R.E. stands for Connectedness, Awareness, Respect and Empathy.
-It symbolizes our promise to ourselves, our colleagues and our patients.
+The results that are representative of that are when our patients tell us about their experiences.
+It's important to align our culture in order to ensure and deliver world-class service.
+We do this through what we call, our Culture of C.A.R.E. which is our framework for upholding our mission, values, and behavioral expectations.
+The acronym C.A.R.E. stands for Connectedness, Awareness, Respect, and Empathy.
+It symbolizes our promise to ourselves, our colleagues, and our patients.

 DH: Can you describe some key ways you implement the practices and lessons you learned from Delivering Happiness today?